In this tutorial, we have compiled the most important computer memory organization MCQ questions answers with the best possible necessary explanation.

 (c) to store data and programs that can be executed within a short period of time

-(d) both a and d
+Answer: (d) Both a and b

 57. The advantages of using secondary memory storage in a personal computer are